-Council is not required to pay dividends to either itself (as owner of a range of businesses) or to any external entities.
+Council is not required to pay dividends to either itself as owner of a range of businesses, or to any external entities.

-Local government water supply and sewerage businesses are permitted to pay an annual dividend from its water supply or sewerage business surplus.

-Each dividend must be calculated and approved in accordance with the Department of Industry - Water guidelines and must not exceed:

-- 50% of this surplus in any one year, or - the number of water supply or sewerage assessments at 30 June 2022 multiplied by \$30 (less the payment for tax equivalent charges, not exceeding \$3 per assessment).
+A local government water supply and sewerage business is permitted to pay annual dividends from their water supply or sewerage business surpluses.
+Each dividend must be calculated and approved in accordance with section 4 of DPE - Water's regulatory and assurance framework and must not exceed 50% of the relevant surplus in any one year, or the number of water supply or sewerage assessments at 30 June 2023 multiplied by \$30 (less the payment for tax equivalent charges, not exceeding \$3 per assessment).